frankcbliu/awesome-nextjs-notion-blog/readme.md

 ## Intro

-This repo is what I use to power my personal blog / portfolio site [transitivebullsh.it](https://transitivebullsh.it).
+This project based on [transitivebullsh.it](https://transitivebullsh.it).

 It uses Notion as a CMS, fetching content from Notion and then uses [Next.js](https://nextjs.org/) and [react-notion-x](https://github.com/NotionX/react-notion-x) to render everything.